lucyrunner/bitcoin-mining-erlang/README.md

 📊 CPU-time / real-time ratio ≈ 366.03s / 60.03s ≈ **6.10**

-🚀 This means the program kept roughly **6 CPU cores busy simultaneously** throughout the run — strong evidence of real parallelism from the actor model, well above the 1.0 ratio that would signal almost no parallelism.
+🚀 This means the program kept roughly **6 CPU cores busy simultaneously** throughout the run, which demonstrates real parallelism from the actor model, well above the 1.0 ratio that would signal almost no parallelism.

 ```